 - It helps in organising the company’s working capital requirements by studying the levels of cash or liquid assets available at a certain time.

 This concludes the article on the concept of liquidity ratios.
 It will provide ample information for the students to understand liquidity ratios which provides a solid basis for calculating the liquidity position of a company.
 For more such exciting concepts, stay tuned to BYJU’S.

 What is SLR?

-SLR is known as statutory liquidity ratio.
-It is the minimum percentage of deposit that a commercial bank needs to maintain in the form of cash, securities and gold before offering credit to customers.
+SLR is known as the statutory liquidity ratio.
+It is the minimum percentage of the deposit that a commercial bank needs to maintain in the form of cash, securities and gold before offering credit to customers.
 Current SLR is 21.50% in India.

 What is Liquidity Coverage Ratio?